vnev/blank/README.md

-# Mango
+# ???

-Repository for the Mango programming language as part of a blog series.
+Repository for the ??? programming language as part of a blog series.
 The posts can be found [here](http://www.vnev.me).

 ## Building and running